Written by Gwynneth Borges, Graduate Student

 How Farmers remain hopeful

-Still farmers remain hopeful; Irish farmers have welcomed the opportunity as it could help build on Ireland’s ‘sustainable grass-based model of food production’.
+Still farmers remain hopeful; Irish farmers have welcomed the opportunity as it could help build on Ireland’s ‘sustainable grass-based model of food production’ as well as a way to use a natural resource to help fill out the cattle feeders at a potentially lower cost to the farmers’ bottom line.
 Thomas Cooney, the environment chairman of the Irish Farmers’ Association appealed to Irish scientists “to immediately investigate the potential for this research in an Irish agriculture context, and in the context of the opportunity that may exist for indigenous seaweed production”.

 He added that, “We are an island nation with plenty of coastline and if we develop and improve our seaweed industry it could be a big bonus for our economy – more analysis into this exciting new research must take place as soon as possible”.